Calais Jungle: Final eviction and demolition

 In September 2016, the Minister of the Interior Bernard Cazeneuve announced that the northern zone of the Calais Jungle would be dismantled and that the entirety of the Jungle would be closed until the end of the year.
 Refugees were informed of the government's decision through the distribution of thousands of leaflets throughout the Jungle.
 On Monday, 24 October 2016, the Government of France began the final major eviction at dawn.
 It was planned that 6,400 migrants would be moved from the Jungle to 280 temporary reception centres around France, in 170 buses.
 Although the days leading up to the closure of the northern zone were marked by violent clashes between the police and refugees, news outlets asserted that the day of the eviction was much calmer than during the southern zone's closure earlier in the spring.

-The prefect of Pas-de-Calais, Fabienne Buccio, announced on Wednesday, 26 October, that the camp had been cleared, but news reporters stated there were still adults in the camp and unaccompanied children were waiting to be processed, the latter of whose information was forwarded to the British government in order to connect them to relatives in the U.K. Although Parisian authorities initially threatened uncooperative migrants with incarceration in administrative detention centers, upon a reevaluation of capacity, migrants were permitted to leave by themselves from Calais either by foot or by train.
+The prefect of Pas-de-Calais, Fabienne Buccio, announced on Wednesday, 26 October, that the camp had been cleared, but news reporters stated there were still adults in the camp and unaccompanied children were waiting to be processed, the latter of whose information was forwarded to the British government in order to connect them to relatives in the U.K. Although Parisian authorities initially threatened uncooperative migrants with incarceration in administrative detention centres, upon a reevaluation of capacity, migrants were permitted to leave by themselves from Calais either by foot or by train.
 Whilst some migrants relocated to a camp in Grande-Synthe, many fled to informal settlements in rural areas across northern France.

 On Thursday, 27 October, the UK and French governments were condemned by aid workers from groups such as Help Refugees and Save the Children for not respecting the human rights of children.
 The 200 unaccompanied children, aged 14 to 17, had been lured out of the camp by promises of transport to an asylum centre but were then abandoned.
 After Baroness Sheehan had intervened, a number of the children ended up being told by police to return to a derelict and unheated makeshift school building in the camp.
 Liberal Democrat peer Sheehan had travelled to the camp to witness the eviction.
 The final stages of the eviction took place on Wednesday, 2 November.
 An estimated 1,500 people including children had been sleeping for a week in the shipping containers.
 Buses took the migrants to asylum centres at undisclosed locations across the country.
 Aid groups later reported that many former jungle residents had moved to the streets of Paris.